Pairwise Relations Discriminator for Unsupervised Raven's Progressive Matrices: Abstract

 \section{Abstract}

-Abstract reasoning is a key indicator of intelligence.
-The ability to hypothesise, develop abstract concepts based on concrete observations and apply this hypothesis to justify future actions has been paramount in human development.
-An existing line of research in outfitting intelligent machines with abstract reasoning capabilities revolves around the Raven's Progressive Matrices (RPM), a multiple-choice visual puzzle where one must identify the missing component which completes the pattern.
+The ability to hypothesise, develop abstract concepts based on concrete observations and apply these hypotheses to justify future actions has been paramount in human development.
+An existing line of research in outfitting intelligent machines with abstract reasoning capabilities revolves around the Raven's Progressive Matrices (RPM).
 There have been many breakthroughs in supervised approaches to solving RPM in recent years.
-However, since this process requires external assistance, we cannot claim that machines have achieved reasoning ability comparable to humans.
-Namely, when the RPM rule that relations can only exist row/column-wise is properly introduced, humans can solve RPM problems without supervision or prior experience.
+However, this process requires external assistance, and thus it cannot be claimed that machines have achieved reasoning ability comparable to humans.
+Namely, humans can solve RPM problems without supervision or prior experience once the RPM rule that relations can only exist row/column-wise is properly introduced.
 In this paper, we introduce a pairwise relations discriminator (PRD), a technique to develop unsupervised models with sufficient reasoning abilities to tackle an RPM problem.
 PRD reframes the RPM problem into a relation comparison task, which we can solve without requiring the labelling of the RPM problem.
 We can identify the optimal candidate by adapting the application of PRD on the RPM problem.
-The previous state-of-the-art approach \cite{mcpt} in this domain achieved 28.5\% accuracy on the RAVEN dataset \cite{drt}, a standard dataset for computational work on RPM.
-Our approach, the PRD, establishes a new state-of-the-art benchmark with an accuracy of 50.74\% on the same dataset, presenting a significant improvement and a step forward in equipping machines with abstract reasoning.
+Our approach, the PRD, establishes a new state-of-the-art unsupervised learning benchmark with an accuracy of 55.9\% on the I-RAVEN, presenting a significant improvement and a step forward in equipping machines with abstract reasoning.